MarielHamson/APlaceToGo/planning.md

 9:00-10:20 -- trouble with firebase, created new project due to some errors with admin permissions, updating github, wiped my history from last friday.

 10:30-11:00: Firebase is broken.
 Trying to add database is not allowed.
 Slightly freaking out but working on Material UI

+11:00 - 1:05: Played with Material Design and nav bar templates for too long.
+Most were too complex for this project.
+Returning to work on functionality next

+1:13: Found out my CORS extension was ruining my life.
+Wow.